HoN-Revival/HoN-Revival.github.io/docs/masterserver/endpoints/guides.md

 )
 ```

 The most important field is the `guide_list`.
 The guides appear to be delimited with a backtick.
-Within a given guide, elements are delimited with a vertical bar (|).
+Within a given guide, elements are delimited with a vertical bar.

 Individual guide example: